mengistum/Nornir2.0/README.md

 - inventory ==> a folder containing list of yaml files.
 Do NOT modify!

-- nrMMRunShowCmds ==> actual python code to run.
+- nr\_show\_cmds.py ==> actual python script to run show commands.
 Do NOT modify (unless you know what you are doing)!

+- nr\_common\_config\_changes.py ==> actual python script to perform configuration changes on one or more device(s).
+Do NOT modify (unless you know what you are doing)!

-USAGE: Change directory to /src/Nornir (cd /src/Nornir), and run "python3 nrMMRu nShowCmds.py" without the quotation marks.
-You will be prompted to enter files c ontaining devices (enter "devices.txt" without the quotation mark), commands (en ter "commands.txt" without the quotation mark), your SSH username and password.
+USAGE: Change directory to /src/Nornir (cd /src/Nornir); modify either show\_commands.txt or config\_commands.txt and devices.txt files; and run "python3 nr\_show\_cmds.py" or "python3 nr\_common\_config\_changes.py" without the quotation marks.
+You will be prompted to enter files containing devices and commands (simply press ENTER to use the default files), and enter your SSH username and password.

 OUTPUT: If you enter correct information, the result will be displayed on the te rminal.
-It is also written to a folder created by the script (name starts with " NNornir-" followed by datetime).
+It is also written to a folder created by the script (name starts with "Nornir-" followed by datetime).
 When you open the folder, it consists of files with the commands names.